 - Explain the problem they're facing.

-- Explain how your product can solve it
+- Explain how your product addresses their needs.

 - Describe what success will look like as a result of using your product.